Authentication & Authorization

 interface PolicyContext {

-user: { id: string; role: string; department: string; };
+user: { id: string; role: string; department: string };

-resource: { ownerId: string; type: string; status: string; };
+resource: { ownerId: string; type: string; status: string; department?: string };

 action: string;